The Life of Katie!

 When is the Lilly Pulitzer Sunshine Sale?!

-As of March 2026, the Lilly Pulitzer Sunshine Sale will likely be online the week/weekend after Labor Day (September 2026).
+The Sunshine Sale will occur the week/weekend after Labor Day (September 2026).
 You can shop the Lilly Pulitzer’s website here.

 The Lilly Pulitzer Sunshine Sale happens on a bi-annual basis, typically with a sale in early January (happened earlier this year) and early-mid September.
 Based on past years, the Lilly Pulitzer Sunshine Sale happens in January within 10 days from New Years’ Day and September usually the week following Labor Day weekend.
 Usually, the Sunshine Sale starts in both corporate and signature stores 1-2 days before the sale hits the web.
 Throughout the year, Lilly Pulitzer also has a variety of mini pop-up sales and usually offers Black Friday/Cyber Monday deals alongside their signature gifts with purchase with a minimum spend.
 My biggest piece of advice is to join one of the many Lilly Pulitzer lovers Facebook groups for community events and the latest scoop on sales (I LOVE and am apart of Styling My Lilly, Lilly Con!
 ‘The Pink Retreat’, Lilly in the City!
 Event Group Only, and Lilly Pulitzer Lovers- Chat Only).
 From years’ past, it is estimated that the Lilly Pulitzer Sunshine Sale will start in-stores the weekend following Labor Day weekend and online the following Monday-Tuesday/Wednesday.
 Nevertheless, things can always change, so stay tuned!!